sts10/nametag/readme.markdown

 ## On the included word lists

 If no word list is provided, nametag uses one or two word lists from [the SecureDrop project](https://github.com/freedomofpress/securedrop/) to create usernames.
 If the maximum length allows (or is not specified), usernames will be in "[adjective](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/dictionaries/adjectives.txt) + [noun](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/dictionaries/nouns.txt) + number" format.
-If the maximum length is set below 11 characters, nametag will use a "noun + number" format.
+If the maximum length is set below 11 characters, nametag will use "noun + number" format.

 If the user provides a word list of their own, using the `-l` option, nametag will use that provided list to generate _both_ words.

-If you're looking to create or edit a word list, you might find useful another tool I built called [tidy](https://github.com/sts10/tidy).
+If you're looking to create or edit a word list, you might find useful another tool I built called [Tidy](https://github.com/sts10/tidy).

 ## Other similar projects also written in Rust